haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein/index.md

 haddock3 workflows/scenario1-short.cfg
 </a>

-As an indication, running locally on an Apple M2 laptop using 10 cores, this workflow completed in less than 3 minutes.
+As an indication, running locally on an Apple M2 laptop using 12 cores, this workflow completed in less than 3 minutes, while the full runs takes about 21 minutes to complete.

 <hr>